MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Select all of the issues, and then use the **Assign** dropdown to assign them to yourself.

-    Assigning issues to yourself helps track your progress as you work through the remediation process.
+    Assigning the issues to yourself helps you track your progress as you work through the remediation process.

-### Clone the repository and review the codebase
+### Clone the repository locally and review the codebase

-Understanding the structure and functionality of an existing codebase is essential before implementing security fixes.
 The ContosoShopEasy application follows a layered architecture typical of enterprise applications, with clear separation between models, services, data access, and security components.

-Reviewing the code structure and running the application helps establish a baseline for testing after implementing security improvements.
+Taking the time to understand the basic structure, behavior, and features of an existing codebase is essential before attempting to resolve security issues.

-In this task, you clone the ContosoShopEasy repository, examine the project structure, observe the application's current behavior, and review security vulnerabilities.
+In this task, you create a local clone of your repository, examine the project structure in Visual Studio Code, review the application's console output, and locate security vulnerabilities.

 Use the following steps to complete this task:

-1. Open the Code tab of your repository.
+1. Navigate back to the root page of your repository (Code tab).

 1. Clone the ResolveGitHubIssues repository to your local development environment.